MohamadYusuf/WebRx-Site/docs/text-binding.md

 ### Main parameter

-The binding sets the element’s content to a text node with your parameter value.
+The binding sets the element's content to a text node with your parameter value.
 Any previous content will be overwritten.

-If this parameter is an observable value, the binding will update the element’s text whenever the value changes.
-If the parameter isn’t observable, it will only set the element’s text once and will not update it again later.
+If this parameter is an observable value, the binding will update the element's text whenever the value changes.
+If the parameter isn't observable, it will only set the element's text once and will not update it again later.

 If you supply something other than a number or a string (e.g., you pass an object or an array), the displayed text will be equivalent to yourParameter.toString()

+<a class="next-topic" href="/docs/html-binding.html#start">Next: The Html-Binding</a>